You Need the Right Truck Accident Lawyer

 An experienced attorney will stand up for you

 Most motorists encounter semi-trucks and other big commercial vehicles every day, and most don’t give them a second thought.
 If you’ve been hurt in a truck accident, though, you know firsthand just how dangerous they can be.
 Because of the sheer size of tractor-trailers, they can cause life-altering injuries to people in smaller vehicles.
 The insurance companies fight hard to deny compensation to victims of these accidents.
-We fight back.
+Our San Jose truck accident lawyers fight back.

 The Swanson Law Group has the experience and resources to get big results for victims of truck accidents, including an $8,870,000 verdict for two women who were rear-ended by a tractor-trailer.
 We know how to investigate, negotiate, and litigate in pursuit of a better future for people harmed by the trucking companies.
 If you’ve been injured, schedule your free consultation with a proven truck accident attorney today.

 We know the legal standards that trucking companies must meet